Perigee Farm is situated on mostly forested acreage just outside the town of Elbe, WA on the Nisqually River.

 We spent years observing the place and its patterns, eradicating some of the invasive species, and now have begun to implement a farm plan that seeks to rejuvenate the land while providing nourishment for us and our neighbors.

 Our priority has been to improve the land which we are so fortunate to farm.
 We have planted thousands of native plants around the property to help restore this former timberland.
-In addition to natives, we grow a variety of fruit and nut trees.
-We grow these fruits along with vegetables on small scale to supply ourselves and loved ones.
-Our primary products are sustainably grown flowers and foliage, which are available through our CSA and for custom orders and events.

-Providing meat and fiber, our sheep are helpful land managers.
 Through rotational grazing practices, we have been successful in managing invasive species while improving soil health and overall biodiversity.